OperationCode/START_HERE/README.md

 Working on your first Pull Request?
 Be sure to check the project's contributing guide, and you can learn about general guidelines for open source contributions from this _free_ series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+Here is a short and simple [Youtube](https://youtu.be/waEb2c9NDL8) video to get known about open source contributions on github by video.

 Feel free to ask for help; everyone is a beginner at first :smile_cat:
 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed and that you need to update your branch so it's easier to merge.